jgm/cheapskate/README.markdown

 # Cheapskate

-This is an experimental Markdown processor.
+This is an experimental Markdown processor in pure Haskell.
 (A cheapskate is always in search of the best markdown.)
 It aims to process Markdown efficiently and in the most forgiving possible way.
 It is about seven times faster than pandoc and uses a fifth the memory.
 It is significantly faster, and much more accurate, than the markdown package on Hackage.

 There is no such thing as an invalid Markdown document.
 Any string of characters is valid Markdown.
 So the processor should